masurp/workshop_specr/README.md

 install.packages("specr")
 ```

-2.  to have some basic knowledge of R and particularly data wrangling
+2.  …to have some basic knowledge of R and particularly data wrangling
     skills (at best, some knowledge about the `tidyverse`).
 If this is
     still new to you, we have several videos and tutorials on our [R
     course material GitHub